dstdev/base-cluster-docs/docs/jobs/best-practices.md

 For jobs which are sensitive to interconnect (MPI) performance and utilize less than ~300 nodes it is possible to request that all nodes are in a single Aries dragonfly group.
-The maximum number of nodes in a switch on Cori is 384, but only some switches are fully populated with compute nodes as some connections are reserved for other node types (system, I/O, etc).

-Slurm has a concept of "switches" which on Cori are configured to map to Aries electrical groups.
+Slurm has a concept of "switches" which on Aries are configured to map to Aries electrical groups.
 Since this places an additional constraint on the scheduler a maximum time to wait for the requested topology can be specified.